 - a.
 Details relating to deposits covered under Chapter V of the Act. - b.
 Issue of equity shares with differential rights as to dividend, voting or otherwise. - c.
 Issue of shares (including sweat equity shares) to employees of the Company under any scheme save and except under the ESOP scheme referred to in this Report. - d.
 The Managing Director of the Company does not receive any remuneration or commission from any of its subsidiaries. - e.
 No significant or material orders were passed by the Regulators or Courts or Tribunals which impact the going concern status and Company's operations in future. - f.
-The Company has complied with the provisions relating to constitution of Internal Complaints Committee and no cases reported or filed during the year pursuant to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013. - g.
+The Company has complied with the provisions relating to constitution of Internal Complaints Committee and no cases reported or filed during

+- the year pursuant to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013. - g.
 During the year, your Company has not accepted any public deposits under Chapter V of Companies Act, 2013. - h.
-Pursuant to Section 124 and Section 125 of the Companies Act 2013 read with IEPFA (Accounting, Audit, Transfer and Refund) Rules 2016 and any amendment thereof, as may be applicable, an amount of ₹4,96,566/-which remained unpaid / unclaimed dividends pertaining to FY12-13 was transferred to Investor Education and Protection Fund on September 16, 2020. - i.
-During the year, the Company has transferred 7048 unclaimed shares to IEPF account on December 8,2020.
+Pursuant to Section 124 and Section 125 of the Companies Act 2013 read with IEPFA (Accounting, Audit, Transfer and Refund) Rules 2016 and any amendment thereof, as may be applicable, an amount of ₹446,238/-which remained unpaid / unclaimed dividends pertaining to FY13-14 was transferred to Investor Education and Protection Fund on September 14, 2021. - i.
+During the year, the Company has transferred 8434 unclaimed shares to IEPF account on October 11, 2021.
 The detailed list of unclaimed shares transferred to IEPF Authority is available in the Company's website www.atfoods.com - j.
-Pursuant to Section 124 and Section 125 of the Companies Act 2013 read with IEPFA (Accounting, Audit, Transfer and Refund) Rules 2016 and any amendment thereof, as may be applicable, an amount of ₹446,438/- (as on March 31, 2021) of unpaid/unclaimed dividends will be transferred to Investor Education and Protection Fund with in the prescribed timelines.
+Pursuant to Section 124 and Section 125 of the Companies Act 2013 read with IEPFA (Accounting, Audit, Transfer and Refund) Rules 2016 and any amendment thereof, as may be applicable, an amount of ₹ 467,946/- (as on March 31, 2022) of unpaid/unclaimed dividends pertaining to FY 14-15 will be transferred to Investor Education and Protection Fund within the prescribed timelines. - K. Except as disclosed elsewhere in the Report, there have been no material changes and commitments made between the end of the financial year of the Company and the date of this Report.
+There has been no change in the nature of business of the Company during the year. - .
+No application was made during the year and no proceeding is pending under the Insolvency and Bankruptcy Code, 2016 (31 of 2016) as at the end of the financial year. - m.
+No instance of the valuation was required for one time settlement and no valuation was done while taking the loan from the Banks or Financial Institutions.